sophiadigitalart/KinectFluid/README.md

 # KinectFluid
-Cinder app to draw fluid from CinderFx with Kinect skeleton from Kinect2Shre oF OSC messages
+Cinder app to draw fluid from CinderFx with Kinect skeleton from Kinect2Share openFrameworks app OSC messages